Pasadena Multi-State Issues

 UIFSA allows a party to register the out-of-state support order in California so that it is enforced here, just like an order that was initially attained within the state would be enforced.
 The U.S. Secretary of State may make federal declarations of reciprocity for child support.
 However, the states themselves may make their own arrangement with foreign jurisdictions as well, until the U.S. Secretary of State has made the declaration, but with the approval from the Attorney General of the foreign jurisdiction’s reciprocity of child support orders that are made in California.

-- The Court who issued the order lacked personal jurisdiction.
+- The Court that issued the order lacked personal jurisdiction.

 - The order was issued through fraud.